 The ECFVG shall consist of 12 voting members as follows: one (1) member representing the AVMA Council on Education (COE); two (2) members representing State Veterinary Licensing Boards (either appointed members [veterinarian or non-veterinarian], senior administrative executives, or other staff members of state veterinary licensing boards); one (1) member representing the Association of American Veterinary Medical Colleges (AAVMC); one (1) member representing Government Service; one (1) member representing the Canadian National Examining Board (NEB); two (2) members representing Clinical Practitioners holding an ECFVG certificate, with at least one being a non-native English speaker; one (1) member representing Public Health or Food Safety; one (1) member representing Medical or Health Educators with expertise in clinical assessment methods; one (1) member representing Veterinary Surgery or Anesthesia (must be board-certified by the American College of Veterinary Surgeons or the American College of Veterinary Anesthesiologists); and one (1) member representing the Public.
 All members except members representing State Veterinary Licensing Boards; Medical or Health Educators, and the Public must be veterinarians.
 ECFVG certificate holders may be appointed to positions other than the 2 designated specifically for ECFVG certificate holders with the stipulation that certificate holders must comprise less than 50% of the twelve positions.
 ECFVG certificate holders must have completed the ECFVG program no less than 5 years prior to nomination to the ECFVG.
 Individuals associated with or employed by the institution or site that administers the Clinical Proficiency Examination (CPE) are not eligible for membership on the ECFVG.

 Appointments for all voting representatives except the public member, AAVMC and NEB representatives, and one member representing state veterinary licensing boards are made by the AVMA Board of Directors for terms of six years beginning at the close of the AVMA annual meeting.
+The member representing COE will be nominated by the Council on Education.
 One of the members representing state veterinary licensing boards shall be appointed by the American Association of Veterinary State Boards (AAVSB).
 The member representing AAVMC shall be appointed by the Association of American Veterinary Medical Colleges.
 The member representing NEB shall be appointed by the Canadian National Examining Board.
+The terms for all voting representatives except the representative of the Council on Education, are six years beginning at the close of the AVMA annual meeting.
 ECFVG members who have served terms of three years or more are not eligible for re-appointment.
 The term of the representative of the Council on Education terminates concurrently with the end of the representative's term on the Council.
 If a position other than the public member position remains vacant for twelve (12) consecutive months, it will be advertised as an At-Large Veterinary Position for appointment by the AVMA Board of Directors for the remainder of the term of the original vacancy, after which it will revert to its original categorization.

 The public member is appointed by the Commission when a vacancy exists, for a non-renewable six-year term that begins at the close of the AVMA Annual Convention.
 Criteria used in the selection of public members specify that they shall NOT be: